srishatagopam/Localization-Device/README.md

 Here is a step by step explanation of how a typical worksession goes

 1. Open git bash or linux terminal in the working directory of where you store the repository files on your computer.
-This is can be done by right-clicking inside the folder you save the files and selecting "Git Bash Here" or "Git GUI Here".
+This is can be done by right-clicking inside the folder you save the files and selecting "Git Bash Here"

 2. Pull any and all changes from the github repository to be saved into your local git
 ```